jojojoleeleelee/jojojoleeleelee.github.io/_posts/2018-05-25-gastronome_rails_project.markdown

 > A possible problem with scraping
 > should I scrape the whole entire page of the recipe?
 > For example, for FOOD52, there is a snippet of the recipe (optional)
-> and then a serving (e.g. serves: 2-4)
+> and then a serving size (e.g. serves: 2-4)
 > then a list of ingredients
 > and lastly a numerically divided... and rather comprehensive list of directions.
 > AND a photo too! (not always, but most of the time)
 > After I search, I should just grab the first three or else my already slow app will become even more unbearably slower.
-For example, the quinoa carrot rice search page put out 22 recipes in its first page...
+For example, the quinoa carrot rice search page put out 24 recipes in its first page...
 I don't want the app to be retrieving and scraping the detailed recipe of each and every one of those recipes.
 Yes, just three will do.
 > Let's try something with a typo... like instead of chocolate, our Mr. Joe is in a rush for his chocolate fix so he writes 'chocolat'.
 No worries, it still outputs 3,618 recipes
 > https://food52.com/recipes/search?q=chocolat
 > OR how about a REALLY BAD typo